Work Visa

 Work Visa for Qualified ProfessionalsFor drivers with recognized vocational training and a job offer

-Special Regulations for Professional DriversAllows entry without full recognition for vocational qualification
+Special Regulations for Professional DriversAllows entry without full recognition of vocational qualification

-German Opportunity CardFor job seekers with vocational training, valid for up to 1 year
+German Opportunity CardFor job seekers with vocational training, valid up to 1 year

-Applying for Driver Job and Work Visa for Germany
+How to Apply for a Driver Job and Work Visa in Germany

 Step 1: Check Your Eligibility

-• Recognition of Qualifications: Use Anerkennung in Deutschland to check if your foreign qualifications need to be recognized or converted.
+• Recognition of accomplishments: Use Anerkennung in Deutschland to find out if your foreign accomplishments need to be translated.

-• Visa Type: Determine the correct visa under Section 18a (Skilled Workers with Vocational Training) or 18b (Academic Professionals) of the German Residence Act.
+• Type of Visa: Find the right visa for Section 18a (Skilled Workers with Vocational Training) or Section 18b (Academic Professionals) of the German Residence Act.

 Step 2: Search for Jobs